 making handmade hard wood duck decoys.
 At some point, with a wife and young daughter to care for, surely I needed to earn extra money.
 My dad always told me “Robert, ordinary things for ordinary people” and it seemed to work.
 However, I soon realized that people will buy just about anything.
 The more merchandise I bought, consequently, the more I sold.
 Therefore, every truck I bought had to be bigger than the last.
 Then one day in the mid 80’s someone said “can you sell everything in my house?”
 That is how it all started.

 in building this business.
 All three in honors math classes, were a natural at the cash table.
-Loading and unloading the truck, Ahhh, not so thrilled.
+Loading and unloading the truck, Ahhh, they were not so thrilled.
 As soon as we expanded into the estate sale arena I found it extremely rewarding.
-To be placed in a position of trust and responsibility by family members suffering a loss commissioned my best efforts.
+To be placed in a position of trust and responsibility by family members suffering a loss, commissioned my best efforts.
 My wife and I both were lifelong ‘hands on, take care of your loved ones no matter what’ kind of people.
 Therefore, when someone calls with a need we know what they are facing; the pain, the loss and the need for help.

 Another part of our story

 We love the Lord.
 We have all known what it is like to live with the knowledge and strength He offers.
 And we have known what it is like to live without it.
 Knowing Him is better.
 Loving Him is wonderful.
 Knowing He loves us unconditionally is a gift we don’t deserve.
 But He never makes an issue of whether or not we deserve His grace…He just gave it, long before we were born.
 If there was anything worth telling anyone, anytime, it is that Jesus is our saviour.
 That He died so that we could live.
 And He changes life.
 He gives us a new heart.
 You just invite Him in.
 He bends His ear down to hear our prayers, the Bible says.